Mission & Vision

 In the 1954 Articles of Incorporation, California Baptist University stated a defining purpose to “conduct regular four year college courses in education, music, sciences and the liberal arts and to grant certificates, diplomas and any and all degrees evidencing completion of any course of training . . . as may be needed and advantageous in preparing and qualifying ministers and others for Christian work.”
 The continued pursuit of excellence in the 21st Century by California Baptist University demands skilled and talented mathematical science professionals.

 Our mathematical science programs provide firm foundations in the traditional pure and applied disciplines of mathematics.
-We offer majors in actuarial science, applied statistical analysis, applied statistics, sports analytics, foundational mathematics, and mathematics; in addition, we offer minors in applied statistics, actuarial science, physics, and mathematics, and a certificate in actuarial science.
+We offer majors in actuarial science, statistics and data analytics, sports analytics, foundational mathematics, and mathematics; in addition, we offer minors in applied statistics, actuarial science, physics, and mathematics, and a certificate in actuarial science.
 We also have one graduate program, a Master of Science in Applied Mathematics.

 The Department of Mathematical Sciences exists to serve five principal student populations: